01AgenticDefine the system

 No clear source material

-The system needs trusted inputs before it can produce work worth reviewing.
+The system needs trusted inputs and a place to find them before it can produce work worth reviewing.

 No owner